weyoss/redis-smq/packages/redis-smq/docs/api/classes/ProducibleMessage.md

 > **setTTL**(`ttl`): `ProducibleMessage`

-Sets the Time-To-Live (TTL) value for the current message.
+Sets the Time-To-Live (TTL) for the message.

-The TTL determines how long the message should remain in the queue before it expires.
-This is useful for managing message lifetimes and preventing the processing of outdated messages.
+Messages with expired TTL will be automatically removed from the queue.

 #### Parameters